President Ilham Aliyev congratulates Pope Francis | News.az

 President Ilham Aliyev congratulates Pope Francis

-Azerbaijani President Ilham Aliyev has sent a congratulatory letter to His Holiness Pope Francis.
+Azerbaijani President Ilham Aliyev has sent a congratulatory letter to Pope Francis on the anniversary of his Papal Inauguration.

-It is on the occasion of the Anniversary of your Election that on my own behalf and on behalf of the people of Azerbaijan, I offer my congratulations and best wishes to you and, through you, your followers.
+“On my own behalf and on behalf of the people of Azerbaijan, I extend my sincerest congratulations to you and all your coreligionists on the anniversary of your Papal Inauguration,” Ilham Aliyev said in his letter.

-The present high level of the relations between Azerbaijan and the Holy See is gratifying.
-With tolerance and multicultural values regarded as a way of life, Azerbaijan attaches particular significance to the continued expansion of these relations aimed at promoting intercultural and interfaith dialogue.

-I recall with fondest memories our last year’s meeting in the Vatican and exchange of views and express my gratitude for your high recognition of Azerbaijan’s multiculturalism and tolerance traditions.
-During these challenging times, as we wage a struggle against the COVID-19 virus that has swept the world, it is crucial that humanity harnesses such noble values as mutual understanding, support, solidarity, and humanism.
-I believe the exemplary relations of cooperation between Azerbaijan and the Holy See will continue to serve the cause of forging the environment of mutual trust among the civilizations, protecting religious and cultural heritage, and ensuring the triumph of universal values.
+“The relations between Azerbaijan and the Holy See set a good example of the promotion of dialogue and tolerance among religions and cultures.
+I believe that our collaborative efforts will continue to contribute to the establishment of global peace and tranquility, mutual understanding and solidarity among people.
+On this remarkable day, I wish you the best of health and success in your supreme spiritual mission.”

 News.Az